tradingstrategy-ai/docs/source/glossary.rst

     Composability

-        Composability in :term:`decentralized finance` refers to the ability of different financial :term:`protocols <protocol>` or applications to seamlessly interact and interoperate with each other.
+        Composability in :term:`decentralised finance` refers to the ability of different financial :term:`protocols <protocol>` or applications to seamlessly interact and interoperate with each other.
 In the context of DeFi, financial primitives such as lending, borrowing, trading, and yield farming are often implemented as separate protocols or smart contracts.
 Composability allows these protocols to be combined or "composed" in various ways to create more complex and sophisticated financial services.

         Here are some key aspects of composability in DeFi: